 Dogs may get aggressive due to fear, pain, or negative social interactions.
 This includes being scared of strangers or other pets.

-How can I socialize my aggressive dog safely?
+How can I socialise my aggressive dog safely?

-Use gradual exposure techniques like habituation and desensitization.
+Use gradual exposure techniques like habituation and desensitisation.
 Start in controlled settings and slowly introduce new stimuli.

-What behavior modification techniques work best for aggressive dogs?
+What behaviour modification techniques work best for aggressive dogs?

 Positive reinforcement and counterconditioning are effective.
 They help your dog respond better to situations that used to trigger aggression.

-Should I enroll my aggressive dog in an obedience training class?
+Should I enrol my aggressive dog in an obedience training class?

-Yes, obedience classes offer safe socialization.
+Yes, obedience classes offer safe socialisation.
 They help your dog learn important skills while interacting with others in a controlled way.

 What are safe spaces for dogs, and why are they important?